tholzmann/tholzmann.github.io/index.md

 Photogrammetric Computer Vision Specialist.
-Prior to that, I obtained my PhD in Computer Science at the [Institute for Computer Graphics and Vision](https://www.tugraz.at/institute/icg/home/) at [Graz University of Technology](https://www.tugraz.at/home/), where I was working in the group of
+Prior to that, I obtained my PhD in Computer Science at the [Institute for Computer Graphics and Vision](https://www.tugraz.at/institute/icg/home/) at [Graz University of Technology](https://www.tugraz.at/home/), where I was advised by
 [Ass.Prof.
 Friedrich Fraundorfer](https://www.tugraz.at/institute/icg/research/team-fraundorfer/people/friedrich-fraundorfer/)
 and [Prof. Horst Bischof](https://www.tugraz.at/institute/icg/research/team-bischof/people/team-about/horst-bischof/).